Fitting

 Almost every model at some point needs to be fitted to experimental data to be validated.

-mxlpy offers highly customisable routines for fitting either time series or steady-states.
+mxlpy offers highly customisable local and global routines for fitting either time series or steady-states.

 Let's get started!